 Treatment for Oral Disease and Oral Cancer

 Some diseases can be treated with a course of antibiotics or the removal of benign lumps and cysts.
 Oral cancer is rare upon oral pathologies, but it is serious.
 Treatment for oral cancer can include radiation therapy, chemotherapy, and/or oral surgery.

 When you visit Southern Oral & Facial Surgery for a consultation, we may take 3D scans to evaluate the bones and soft tissues of the face.
 Prior to any type of surgery, we will discuss your options for anesthesia.
 As oral surgeons, our team of experts are qualified to administer all forms of anesthesia for the comfort and safety of our patients.

 Disease may not always be preventable, but you can do your part by practicing regular oral hygiene.
 Brush and floss your teeth twice daily and incorporate fluoride into your oral health routine.
 Be sure to attend bi-yearly dental checkups so that your dentist can check for areas of concern and refer you to an oral surgeon promptly.

 Do not ignore suspicious lumps or sores.
-If you experience any new or worsening symptoms on your lips, cheeks, palate, gum tissue around the teeth, tongue, face, and/or neck, contact Southern Oral & Facial Surgery in Franklin, TN, or Thompson’s Station, TN.
-Drs.
-Clark, Young, Lewallen, and Bailey will evaluate the condition of your mouth and develop a treatment plan to address your specific needs.
+If you experience any new or worsening symptoms on your lips, cheeks, palate, gum tissue around the teeth, tongue, face, and/or neck, contact Southern Oral & Facial Surgery and Drs.
+Clark, Young, and Lewallen will evaluate the condition of your mouth and develop a treatment plan to address your specific needs.

 Types of Anesthesia